 A statute of limitations puts a time limit on your ability to file a personal injury lawsuit.
 This time limit makes it critical to seek advice about your potential legal options as quickly as possible after a collision.

 Under 42 Pa.
 Consol.
 Stat. §5524(a), you have only two years from the date of your accident to file a lawsuit against the at-fault parties.
-The same time limit applies if you are seeking compensation for the untimely death of a loved one.
 If you fail to file within the required timeframe, you can lose the right to pursue compensation.

 Complete a Free Case Evaluation form now

 What Should I Do After My Truck Accident?

 The attorneys at Berger and Green have some recommendations that could bolster your truck accident case:

 - Seek medical attention.
 Visiting a doctor and undergoing treatment creates evidence of your injuries in the form of medical records.
 Also, getting healthcare helps you reach maximum medical improvement.